justCuriousAgain/Effective-social-orgs-analysis/README.md

 * Ensure credibility and validation of both the problem and the problem solvers.
 Having a smaller volume but one you can trust is more powerful than having a large volume but you can't trust the posts or the people involved.
 This involves doing things that don't scale in the start.

 * Define objective function
+  * Need to ensure the expectations are clear for both the problem post creator and the solver.
+Take example of schoolhouse.world.
+In case of issues, they can connect with support.
+The solver shouldn't get confused as to what's happening.
+Also, need to ensure we have the network effect.
+The first posters and solvers become volunteers and part of the team to help the project grow further.
   * Need to define objective function for our platform.
 What are we optimizing for?
     * A lot of social media platforms are optimized for attention, which is not directly suited to actually solving problems
     * We need to define the parameters that will govern what aspects we need to focus on